ory/web/src/pages/blog/run-oauth2-server-open-source-api-security.md

-Compared to other OAuth2 and OpenID Connect Providers it does not implement its own user database and management (for user login, user registration, password reset, 2fa, ...) but uses the
+Compared to other OAuth2 and OpenID Connect Providers it does not implement its own user database and management (for user login, user registration, password reset, 2fa, ...), but uses the
-[Login and Consent Flow](https://www.ory.sh/docs/hydra/implementing-consent) to delegate rendering the Login UI ("Please enter your email and password") and Consent UI ("Should application MyDropboxDownload be allowed to access all your private Dropbox Documents?") to another application, typically written by you in your favorite programming language (Java, PHP, Go, NodeJS, ...) and UI framework (ReactJS, AngularJS, ...)
+[Login and Consent Flow](https://www.ory.sh/docs/hydra/implementing-consent) to delegate rendering the Login UI ("Please enter your email and password") and Consent UI ("Should application MyDropboxDownload be allowed to access all your private Dropbox Documents?") to another application, typically written by you in your favorite programming language for example Java, PHP, Go, NodeJS, etc., and UI framework for instance ReactJS, AngularJS, etc.

 All
-[ORY technology follows architecture principles](https://www.ory.sh/docs/ecosystem/software-architecture-philosophy) that work best on Container Orchestration Systems such as Kubernetes, CloudFoundry, OpenShift, and similar projects.
+[ORY technology follows architecture principles](https://www.ory.sh/docs/ecosystem/software-architecture-philosophy) that work best on oontainer orchestration systems such as Kubernetes, CloudFoundry, OpenShift, and similar projects.
 While it is possible to run the ORY stack on a RaspberryPI, the integration with the Docker and Container ecosystem is best documented and supported.
 ORY's architecture is designed along several guiding principles:

 - Minimal dependencies (no system dependencies; might need a database backend)
 - Runs everywhere (Linux, macOS, FreeBSD, Windows; AMD64, i386, ARMv5, ...)